Advanced GTO, Poker Basics

 PeakGTO Poker ELO Rating

-PeakGTO’s Poker ELO rating system provides a dynamic way to evaluate players’ skills by comparing their decisions to the optimal Game Theory Optimal (GTO) play.
-The system leverages the Expected Mistake Calculation (EMC) and the Best Answer Factor (B) to adjust ratings after every hand, ensuring fair progression based on the quality of decisions made.
-With safeguards like EMC Max Impact, it prevents drastic drops due to single errors, encouraging steady improvement.
-Overall, this ELO-based approach offers players a clear and motivating path to track their development and refine their poker strategies.
+PeakGTO’s Poker ELO rating system provides a dynamic way to evaluate players’ skill by comparing their decisions against optimal Game Theory Optimal (GTO) play.
+The system leverages the Expected Mistake Calculation (EMC) and the Best Answer Factor (B) to adjust ratings after each action, ensuring fair progression based on the quality of decisions.

 Scroll to Top